 More information about the contest will be published on this page as soon as possible.
 Sign up for our newsletter to make sure you don't miss anything.

 The Engelberg Cup is part of the Swiss Cup Hike & Fly, the annual ranking of the Swiss Hike n Fly athletes.
 Participants in the Pro category are automatically also rated for the Swiss Cup Hike & Fly.
-Please click here for more info.
+The results of our race are also valid for the Hike & Fly FAI world ranking list.